What is hydroponics?

 With supermarkets more concerned about their profit margins, food prices will skyrocket in the future.
 It is not surprising that growing plants hydroponically has become increasingly popular among gardeners.

 Home hydroponics systems are ideal for those who have limited space.
-That’s why they can even be found inside nuclear submarines, space stations and on offshore drilling rigs.
+That’s why they can even be found inside nuclear submarines, space stations, and offshore drilling rigs.

 Hydroponics will not lead to high water costs as the water stays in the system and can be reused.
 This is another clear advantage of hydroponics over soil-based gardening.